gdg-x/hoverboard/README.md

 node --version
 ```

-The version should be at or above 0.12.x.
+The version should be 0.12.x or above.

 2)  If you don't have Node.js installed, or you have a lower version, go to [nodejs.org](https://nodejs.org) and click on the big green Install button.